 11. Hard Water

-Fix: You can counter hard water problems by installing a water filter system on your main water line.
+Fix: Install a water filter system on the main water line.

 13. Insufficient Water Tank Levels